aath0/aath0.github.io/menu/announcement.md

 What we offer
 *	Funding and salary according to the regulations of the University of Bern
 *	Opportunity to work at the intersection of computational and fundamental research in neuroscience and get hands-on experience with data analysis and computational techniques
-*	Access to scalp and intracranial electroencephalography (EEG) data and recordings
+*	Access to scalp and intracranial EEG data and recordings
 *	Interdisciplinary research environment

 Applications